nicktogo/coeditor/README.md

   - ~~change `address` in `coeditor.js` and save~~
   - ~~client can now set server address when toggling package~~
   - modify settings in the package's settings view firstly
+    - server address
+    - client id which will show in indicator
+    - indicator background color
+    - line ending
   - link package to Atom
     - `cd coeditor`
     - `apm link`